AI-powered customer experience marketing (CXM) platform that helps local businesses win.

 Every missed call from your home phone is a potential customer who called at the wrong time.
 Maybe you were running errands, picking up supplies, or meeting a client across town.
 Whatever the reason, that call went unanswered.
-And according to OnceHub’s research on missed calls, small businesses lose significant revenue every year from calls that simply go to voicemail.
+According to OnceHub’s research on missed calls, small businesses lose significant revenue every year from calls that simply go to voicemail.
 If you’re wondering how to forward calls from home phone to cell phone, you’re already thinking about the right solution.
 Let’s walk through every method available, from carrier-based codes to smarter alternatives that won’t just forward your calls but actually transform how your business handles communication.

 What Is Call Forwarding from a Home Phone?